jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-03.md

 But when the army is restless and distrustful, trouble is sure to come from the other feudal princes.
 This is simply bringing anarchy into the army, and flinging victory away.

-Thus, there are five essentials for victory=
+Thus, there are five essentials for victory:

 1. Knowing when to fight and when not to fight.
 2. Knowing how to handle both superior and inferior forces.